 - Heat the water to boiling.
 Mix in the lecithin until melted and dispersed.
 Add in the liquid glycerin.
 Stir and set aside.

 - Combine the almond oil and beeswax and heat until very hot and the beeswax is melted.
 Handle with care as this can get very hot and burn quite easily.
 When both mixtures are still very hot, very slowly pour the water mixture into the oil mixture, a little at a time.
 It may bubble and foam, this is normal.
 Stir until it begins to cool and thicken.
 Then use a stick blender (like this) to completely emulsify.
 The mixture may try to separate, but keep going.

-- When it’s cool enough that you can touch the sides of the mixing bowl, add your essential oil.
+- When it’s cool enough that you can touch the sides of the mixing bowl, add the essential oil.
 Blend again, until the mixture is light and fluffy.
 You may also end up with a texture that is kind of jiggly, more like pudding – which is also fine.

 This is very easy.
 Simply spread some on your face and neck, then wipe off.
 As you wipe it off, dirt and makeup come with it.
 Any that may be left behind will soften and moisturize your skin.

 You can substitute almost any oil for the almond oil.
 This could be sunflower or safflower (both of which are high in Vitamin E), or grapeseed which contains antioxidants, or even jojoba which is a great moisturizing oil.
 You do not need to make any adjustments in this recipe if you switch to another oil.